-I’m not sure if the first time I read about Güterbahnhof Pankow-Heinersdorf was at BerlijnBlog.nl or Abandoned Berlin.
-I only know that this is one of the easiest places to do urban exploration in Berlin and, if you like this kind of things, you have to go there.
-But before I start telling you about what Fotostrasse saw there, I have to tell you the history of the place.
+I’m unsure if I first read about Güterbahnhof Pankow-Heinersdorf at Abandoned Berlin.
+I only know that this is one of the easiest places to do urban exploration in Berlin and, if you like this kind of thing, you have to go there.

 Güterbahnhof Pankow-Heinersdorf, a little bit of history

-By 2007, some of the railway tracks started being removed and some buildings were torn down.
-A couple of years later, the history of Güterbahnhof Pankow-Heinersdorf changed completely with the announcement that developer Kurt Krueger bought the area.
-He wanted to invest in a huge shopping center and a furniture shop but nothing was built until today.
-Supposedly, because the Rundlokschuppen, the machine that turns train to the other direction, is a historical monument and you cannot tear it down.
-For now, nothing will happen to the place and you can visit without any worries.
+By 2007, some railway tracks had started to be removed, and some buildings had been torn down.
+A couple of years later, the history of Güterbahnhof Pankow-Heinersdorf changed entirely with the announcement that developer Kurt Krueger bought the area.
+He wanted to invest in a giant shopping center and a furniture shop, but nothing was built until today.

 Güterbahnhof Pankow-Heinersdorf #Urbex